 Installation testing is like introducing a guest in your home.
 The new guest should be properly introduced to all the family members in order to feel him comfortable.
 Installation of new software is also quite like above example.

-If your installation is successful on the new system then customer will be definitely happy but what if things are completely opposite.
-If installation fails then our program will not work on that system not only this but can leave user’s system badly damaged.
-User might require to reinstall the full operating system.
+If your installation is successful on the new system then a customer will be definitely happy but what if things are completely opposite.
+If an installation fails then our program will not work on that system not only this but can leave user’s system badly damaged.
+A user might require reinstalling the full operating system.

 We will see different methods to perform manual installer testing and some basic guideline for automating the installation process.

-How we can use automation in this process?
-Well make some systems dedicated for creating basic images (use software’s like Norton Ghost for creating exact images of operating system quickly) of base configuration.
+How can we use automation in this process?
+Well, make some systems dedicated to creating basic images (use software’s like Norton Ghost for creating exact images of the operating system quickly) of the base configuration.
 This will save your tremendous time in each test case.
-For example if time to install one OS with basic configuration is say 1 hour then for each test case on fresh OS you will require 1+ hour.
-But creating image of OS will hardly require 5 to 10 minutes and you will save approximately 40 to 50 minutes!
+For example, if time to install one OS with basic configuration is say 1 hour then for each test case on fresh OS you will require 1+ hour.
+But creating an image of OS will hardly require 5 to 10 minutes and you will save approximately 40 to 50 minutes!

 Installation testing tips with some broad test cases:

-2) If you have previously installed compact basic version of application then in next test case install the full application version on the same path as used for compact version.
+2) If you have previously installed a compact basic version of application then in next test case install the full application version on the same path as used for the compact version.